The Delta Science Program’s Synthesis Working Group with the National Center for Ecological Analysis

 The R code for the above data sets are publicly available through GitHub.
 These include Connectivity synthesis, food web synthesis, meta-analysis, chlorophyll integration, phytoplankton enumeration synthesis, and Delta smelt diet integration.

 Each subgroup will produce one or two peer-reviewed journal submissions, R functions, and derived data, along with communication materials for a manager-level and general audience.
-Once the manuscripts have been published, links to those articles will be posted here.
+Manuscripts from the 2021 workshop: Evaluating top-down, bottom-up, and environmental drivers of pelagic food web dynamics along an estuarine gradient.

 Learn more